-Coming around a short while afterwards she came around, and found herself trapped like a rat.
+Coming around a short while afterwards she found herself trapped like a rat.
 Getting information out of her using some less than friendly means I disposed of her.
 Anyone that would prohibit the life that I sought I deemed a threat, and as such I would kill them.
 I kept this opinion till I ended up running into very…special people.
 The fifth, and eighth person who assaulted me were just poor women who were trying to provide for their families.
 Hearing their stories I handed them some money I had earned that would help our their siblings.
 The night before I left the towns I met them in some way, or another I woke with them in my bed.
 The first girl’s name was Amber, and she belonged to a small tribe of beastman called Sacred Foxes.

 Having five golden tails, blonde hair, and normally in a priestess garb she decided to stick with me against my will.
 Stating that she wasn’t some kind of hooker she said I had to take responsiblity for my actions.
 Demanding that she be allowed to travel with me I reluctantly gave in to her.
 Figuring it would be nice to have a companion every night, and that I really did need to own up to it I gave my permission.
 Making a side car for her we traveled together till we ran into Almina.